erikh/saturn/README.md

 # saturn: a calendar for CLI nerds

 This is all still very new and should be treated as such.
+It is strongly suggested that if you like where this is heading, that you come to the issues list and voice your ideas and concerns.

 Saturn provides you with a CLI interface to calendaring much in the way [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) does with tasks.
 It also provides you with several methods to query and notify yourself of important appointments.
+It can act standalone or integrate fully with Google Calendar.

 [Here](https://asciinema.org/a/XkRCXcgucQCRYassutGLMlWqq) is a demo of it in action.